How do I get to Weir Farm National Historical Park?

 - The preserve is located to the southwest of Weir Farm National Historic Site.

-- In 2005, the Connecticut Chapter of The Nature Conservancy donated the Weir Preserve property to the Weir Farm Art Center which now maintains the property under the supervision of a volunteer stewardship committee.
+- In 2005, the Connecticut Chapter of The Nature Conservancy donated the Weir Preserve property to the Weir Farm Art Alliance which now maintains the property under the supervision of a volunteer stewardship committee.